ovh/docs/pages/public_cloud/public_cloud_databases/information_01_security_overview/guide.en-gb.md

 >
 > Currently, OVHcloud does not offer a KMS as a service, you cannot bring your own keys.
 KMIP is managed by OVHcloud.
 >
-Currently, we do not provide in-use encryption except for MongoDB Enterprise plans, based on MongoDB Client-Side Field Level Encryption.
+Currently, we do not provide in-use encryption except for MongoDB Enterprise plans, based on MongoDB Client-Side Field Level Encryption.<br>
-Data is encrypted client-side with customer-controlled encryption keys, before being sent, stored, or retrieved from the database
+Data is encrypted client-side with customer-controlled encryption keys, before being sent, stored, or retrieved from the database.<br>
 Client-Side Field Level Encryption (FLE) is an in-use encryption capability that enables a client application to encrypt sensitive data before storing it in the MongoDB database.
 Sensitive data is transparently encrypted, remains encrypted throughout its lifecycle, and is only decrypted on the client side.

 ### 8.3 CVE monitoring

 OVHcloud operation team in charge of the maintenance of the Public Cloud Databases services is constantly monitoring CVE on the different DBMS available.
-This monitoring is done through different channels, official mailing lists, security community, internal security check...
+This monitoring is done through different channels, official mailing lists, security community, internal security check...<br>

 We are also in constant communication with MongoDB team, in order to provide fast and smooth transition to the latest security version of MongoDB.